 3/.
 Can I use my own motorcycle?

-Yes, but in practice this is fraught with problems.
-Firstly, although your motorcycle may be over 46.5bhp if it is a sports bike then you are making things like the U-turn much more difficult.
-Secondly, what money you save in bike hire fees are often swallowed up many times over by your insurance being loaded.
+Yes, but in practise this is fraught with problems.
+Firstly, although your motorcycle may be over 40kw (54bhp) and 595cc if it is a sports bike then you are making things like the U-turn much more difficult.
+Secondly, what money you might save in bike hire fees are often swallowed up many times over by your insurance being loaded.
 Thirdly, there is the hassle of getting the bike about (you can only ride it accompanied by an instructor).
 And finally, if you drop your bike you pay for the damage.
-Having said that we get a small number of people every year who do use their own bike and under certain circumstances this might be the right thing to do (particularly if it is modified due to a disability).
+Having said that we do get a small number of people every year who use their own bike and under certain circumstances this might be the right thing to do (particularly if it is modified due to a disability or you want to use an automatic).

 4/.
 Can I take my Direct Access Scheme on an automatic motorcycle?

 Yes, but again there are issues with having a suitable bike.
-However, some of the major manufactures are now starting to make larger and larger scooters which will soon exceed 46.5bhp.
-Otherwise look for an old Honda CB750 Automatic.
+Some of the major manufactures are now starting to make larger and larger scooters which will soon exceed 40kw (54bhp).
+Otherwise you could look for an old Honda CB750 Automatic or an all singing, all dancing Honda VFR1200 Automatic (and some Aprilia’s).
+Remember – if you pass your test on an automatic motorcycle, then you are only allowed to ride automatic motorcycles in your licence class.
+If you pass your test on a geared motorcycle, then you can ride any motorcycle in your licence class.

 5/.
-Is the Direct Access Scheme test harder than a normal test?
+Is the Direct Access Scheme test harder than an A1 or A2 test?

 Not in principal, but it does require better machine controls and confidence to do some of the manoeuvres (U-turn!).